 - Set the following additional privileges for

-grant alter index to oozie; grant alter table to oozie; grant create index to oozie; grant create sequence to oozie; grant create session to oozie; grant create table to oozie; grant drop sequence to oozie; grant select dictionary to oozie; grant drop table to oozie; alter user oozie quota unlimited on <tablespace>;
+grant alter any index to oozie; grant alter any table to oozie; grant create any index to oozie; grant create sequence to oozie; grant create session to oozie; grant create table to oozie; grant drop any sequence to oozie; grant select any dictionary to oozie; grant drop any table to oozie; alter user oozie quota unlimited on <tablespace>;

 For further information about Oracle privileges, see Authorization: Privileges, Roles, Profiles, and Resource Limitations.

-- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database.
+- If you plan to use Apache Ranger, see the following topic for instructions on creating and configuring the Ranger database and to install the JDBC driver for the database.
 See Configuring a Ranger or Ranger KMS Database: Oracle.

 - If you plan to use Schema Registry or Streams Messaging Manager, see the following topic for instructions on configuring the database: Configuring the Database for Streaming Components